Julian Yee: Personal life

 Julian Yee Zhi Jie was born on 26 May 1997 in Kuala Lumpur, Malaysia.
 His mother, Irene Cheow, served as the deputy president of the Ice Skating Association of Malaysia from 2012 to 2014.
 He has two brothers, Ian and Ryan Yee Zhi Jwen.
-Ryan has also competed internationally in figure skating.
+Ryan had also competed internationally in figure skating.

 Career

-Early years
+Early life

 Julian Yee began learning to skate at age four at the Sunway Pyramid Ice Rink in Malaysia.
 He and his brothers were introduced to skating by their mother, Irene.
 Harry Janto Leo became his coach in 2004.

 During his early years, Yee competed only in ISI-sanctioned competitions, which were regarded as recreational skating.
 He won the elementary category at the inaugural Malaysian National Championships and defended his title the following year.
 He learned all his double jumps by the age of twelve.
 He was selected by Ice Skating Association of Malaysia to participate in the 2009 Korean Dream Program in PyeongChang.

 In 2010, Yee received additional coaching from Chen Lu and Denis Petrov.
 In 2011, he became the youngest skater to win the Junior Men's category, at age 13 years 10 months, thereby breaking the previous record held by his brother, Ryan Yee Zhi Jwen.